RBI Bonds

 - The Bonds are issued in non-cumulative form only.

 - The ownership of these bonds cannot be transferred to another person.
-However, in case of the demise of the bondholder, it is transferred to the nominee.
+However, in case of death of an individual, it is transferred to the nominee.

-- Whether the bond is owned by an individual or joint ownership, all the bondholders need to file a nomination.
+- Whether the bond is owned by an individual or is under joint ownership, all the bondholders need to file a nomination.

 Why invest in RBI Bonds?

-RBI Bonds issued by the Government of India are totally safe and secure for every citizen.
-Though the lock-in period is long, it offers an excellent opportunity to invest your money in a safe place without any risks.
-The RBI rates of interest, referred to as coupon rates are the primary highlight of this investment bond.
-This is because it provides a zero credit risk.
-Plus, it offers higher returns than FD accounts and tax-free bonds.
+RBI Bonds issued by the Government of India are totally safe and secure.
+Despite the lock-in period being long, the bonds offer an excellent opportunity to invest in a safe place without risk.
+The RBI rate of interest, referred to as coupon rates is the primary highlight of this investment bond.
+This is because it provides zero-credit risk, also offering higher returns than FD accounts and tax-free bonds.